 Feeling lost when it comes to shopping for the best Thanksgiving turkey?
 You're not alone.

-Every year, my pursuit for the ultimate Thanksgiving bird continues.
-I've tried fresh, organic turkeys; one year, I reserved a free-range bird directly from a local farm; and, of course, I've enjoyed plenty of good old fashioned frozen turkeys — which, luckily for those hosting, may actually be free if you're shopping at one these big chain grocery stores.
+Every year, the search for the ultimate Thanksgiving bird continues.
+I've tried fresh, organic turkeys; one year, I reserved a free-range bird directly from a local farm, and, of course, I've enjoyed plenty of frozen turkeys.

-But in 2018, the shopping options seem endless and are sometimes tricky to navigate.
-Some swear by heritage birds, while others are big fans of much larger, conventionally-raised turkeys.
+But in 2019, the shopping options seem endless and the choices are sometimes tricky to navigate.
+Some swear by heritage birds, while others are big fans of much larger, conventionally raised turkeys.

-Then, there's always the pressure to show up last year's dinner by having an even bigger or somehow better bird.
-And that's coupled with the emerging trend of roasting all of the turkey parts separately to achieve uniformly golden perfection.
+Then, there's always the pressure to show up last year's dinner by having an even bigger, or somehow better, bird.
 It can make just thinking about holiday prep pretty exhausting.

 All sides aside (yuk, yuk), planning the centerpiece dish for one of the biggest food events of the year is a big feat and sometimes we need a little help from our friends.
 In this case, our friends include experts at the National Turkey Federation, the United States Department of Agriculture and even Consumer Reports.